RV AC Capacitor Failure Symptoms in Jacksonville, FL

 Answer each question in order—your path should match the branch chart when it is visible.

-• Yes: Capacitor is likely functioning; check for other issues.
+• Yes: Check the compressor for other issues.

 Mechanical principles

-Capacitors are critical for starting and running the compressor in RV AC units.
+Capacitors are essential for starting and running the compressor in RV AC units.
 They store electrical energy and release it when needed to help the compressor start smoothly.

-In hot and humid conditions, like those often found in Jacksonville, capacitors can overheat and fail due to prolonged use and high demand.
-This can lead to symptoms such as the compressor not starting or intermittent operation.
+In hot and humid conditions, like those in Jacksonville, capacitors can overheat and fail due to prolonged use and high electrical demand, especially during peak summer months.

 Decision path